aaa0707/Transfer-Learning-on-Images---Penn-State-Landmarks/README.md

 The landmarks include the *Nittany Lion*, the *Old Main*, and the *Beaver Stadium*.
 Some examples are shown below.
 //Images

+This data was taken from Google Images.
+Training data includes 60 images per class and test data includes 25-30 images per class.

 We used two main ways to classify the images:
 1. SVM Classifier on Features extracted from **AlexNet**
 2. Replacing last layer of the **VGG16** network to re-train on new classes